Azure/business-process-automation/README.md

 ## 2. Fork the repo
 Fork https://github.com/Azure/business-process-automation to your github account.
-For basic instructions please refer to https://docs.microsoft.com/en-us/azure/devops/repos/git/forks?view=azure-devops&tabs=visual-studio
+For basic instructions for forking repos, please refer to https://docs.microsoft.com/en-us/azure/devops/repos/git/forks?view=azure-devops&tabs=visual-studio
-**Note**: *a Microsoft organization github account is **not** required*
+**Note**: *a Microsoft organization GitHub account is **not** required*

 ## 3. Create AND save personal access token
-1. On your github repo page, click your profile
+1. On your Git Hub repo page, click on your profile
 2. Select Settings (under your profile icon in the top right)

 ![](images/settings_upper_right.png)